Gas-s-s-s: Development

 George Armitage had met Corman at 20th Century Fox when the latter was making The St Valentine's Day Massacre.
 Armitage later recalled he wrote a script — "it was called either Carrot Butts or A Christmas Carrot — which had animated cartoon characters, Bugs Bunny and so on, coming to life.
 It was about the studio systems and all this stuff."
 Armitage's agent gave the script to Gene [Corman, Roger's brother], who passed it on to Roger, "and he loved it, so they submitted it to UA (United Artists) where they had a deal — Mike Medavoy was just taking over there and he was younger than I was.
 From there, Roger said: 'Well, that didn't work, why don't we try something else?'
 Usually he has a title or something and he'll say: 'Go ahead, write something, just keep the title'."

 Gas-s-s-s was an idea of Corman's, about a world where everybody over 30 had died.
 Corman later said "my first thought was to do a science fiction film with allegorical overtones."
 Armitage remembers the concept just being "a sentence, and that's what we went with...
 He let you make it your own, and I did."

 Corman said that although "there was some good work in" Armitage's first draft, "the points I was trying to make in the script either did not come through or came through too obviously different parts, and it became less science fiction and more and more a direct liberal left-wing statement picture.
 I didn't want to be quite that obvious about what I was doing.
 So I then decided to switch to a comedy, thinking back to Bucket of Blood and Little Shop of Horrors."

-United Artists had financed the writing of the script, but Corman says the studio felt the movie was too risk to finance, as they believed it needed a budget of $2 million.
+United Artists had financed the writing of the script, but Corman says the studio felt the movie was too risky to finance, as they believed it needed a budget of $2 million.
 Corman bought the script back off United Artists and decided to finance himself, with a budget of around $300,000.